worldamazing/plan/docs/world-amazing.md

 ## On Hate, Anger, and Negative Perception
 It is understandable to harbor feelings of disdain or even hatred towards individuals or groups who have caused harm or supported oppressive systems.
 These feelings, deeply personal and often shaped by experiences of real harm or injustice, reflect broader societal issues that promote division.

-At times, such emotions may not stem from direct injustices but from a need to channel unresolved past fears or traumas into anger towards a group—a pattern that can be traced back through countless historical conflicts and wars.
+At times, such emotions may not stem from direct injustices but from a need to channel unresolved past fears or traumas into anger towards a group, a pattern that can be traced back through countless historical conflicts and wars.

-Recognizing the dynamics of hatred, and thus fear, necessitates a profound shift—not toward forced reconciliation or forgiveness for past wrongs, but toward a deep, mutual understanding that is essential for effective community interaction.
+Recognizing the dynamics of hatred, and thus fear, necessitates a profound shift, not toward forced reconciliation or forgiveness for past wrongs, but toward a deep, mutual understanding that is essential for effective community interaction.

 It is undeniable that shifting from entrenched animosities to a mindset of collective flourishing will be a significant hurdle for many.
 These entrenched animosities have been passed down through narratives in education, media, and politics, creating an “us versus them” mentality that has fueled division for generations.
 Throughout history, certain groups have been marginalized, demonized, or dehumanized, leading to deep-seated divisions that have persisted across generations.
 For some, the thought of collaborating or coexisting peacefully with those they have been taught to see as fundamentally different or even inferior presents a profound challenge.